Quantum mixing on large Schreier graphs: Applications of the main results

 We next prove the statement for $R^z$.
-As the function $E\mapsto \sum_{y} p(x,y)\zeta_x^{E+i0}(y)-E$ is analytic on $\R\setminus D_0$, its zeroes form a discrete set $F_1$, and its intersection with $\sigma(\lambda(p))$ which is compact is finite.
-By \eqref{e:rinv}, we deduce that $E\mapsto R^{E+i0}(e,e)$ is analytic on $\R\setminus (D_0\cup F_1)$.
-Note that $R^{E+i0}(e,e)$ is necessarily nonzero on $\R\setminus D_0$ by \eqref{e:rinv}. \end{proof}
+As the function $E\mapsto \sum_{y} p(x,y)\zeta_x^{E+i0}(y)-E$ is analytic on $\R\setminus D_1$, its zeroes form a discrete set $D_3$, and its intersection with $\sigma(\lambda(p))$ which is compact is finite.
+By \eqref{e:rinv}, we deduce that $E\mapsto R^{E+i0}(e,e)$ is analytic on $\R\setminus (D_1\cup D_3)$.
+Note that $R^{E+i0}(e,e)$ is necessarily nonzero on $\R\setminus D_1$ by \eqref{e:rinv}. \end{proof}

-\begin{proposition} The spectrum $\sigma(\lambda(p))$ of a free product as above consists of a union of intervals $J_j$ of absolutely continuous spectrum, plus possibly finitely many eigenvalues, and \eqref{eq:AC} holds in any closed interval $I_0$ contained in the interior of some $J_j$ and does not contain any eigenvalue of $\lambda(p)$. \end{proposition} Arguing as in \cite{zbMATH07162035} one could prove that the absolutely continuous part is a \emph{finite} union of intervals, but we shall not pursue this here.
+\begin{proposition} The spectrum $\sigma(\lambda(p))$ of a free product as above consists of a union of intervals $J_j$ of purely absolutely continuous spectrum, plus possibly finitely many eigenvalues, and \eqref{eq:AC} holds in any closed interval $I_0$ contained in the interior of some $J_j$. \end{proposition}

+Arguing as in \cite{zbMATH07162035} one can prove that the absolutely continuous part is in fact a \emph{finite} union of intervals, but we shall not pursue this here.